luketurner/factor/README.md

     - [ ] Production graph calculation takes machine speed into account.
   - [ ] Factories can specify machines/recipes/items to exclude (e.g. don't use Recipe A for given factory.)
   - [ ] Factories can report the overall power usage required for all machines.
+  - [ ] Factories include a "checklist" of all the machines needed to build the factory.
 - [ ] All quantities/rates have *units* (e.g. MJ, kW, items/sec, etc.)
   - [ ] Units are configurable in settings.
 - [ ] URL-based routing (including pushing history and supporting deep links to sub-pages.)